bhagyesh18/Space-Invaders-Game-in-MIPS-Assembly-Programming-Language/README.md

 # Space-Invaders-Game-in-MIPS-Assembly-Programming-Language

 Download the the MIPS Simulator form Simulator Directory given in the source.
+To assemble the code, Drag the asm file to assemble.exe folder.
+And open the object file from MIPS simulator.

 Phase 1:
 make alieans of 4 rows of 11 aliens and use the timer.
 Already finished this phase.
 (Will send you the code of first phase.use that code. proffesor has given that code.)